HCLOpenBMC/documents/design/software-update-for-multiple-devices.md

 - After successful activation the image may be deleted if the requirements match (see Image Cleaning section).

-### Software Update Completion Status and Progress
+### Software Update Progress
-Software update process can be tracked using CompletedStatus and Progress D-bus properties.
+Software update process can be monitored using Progress D-bus property under ActivationProgress interface in xyz.openbmc_project.Software.Version dbus-service.

-The interface "xyz.openbmc_project.Software.CompletionStatus" will be created under "xyz.openbmc_project.oem_firmware_update" service to have CompletedStatus and Progress D-bus properties.

-CompletedStatus : This dbus property is used to get the software update completion status.
-This is boolean Dbus-property which is disabled by default and enabled only if the software update process is completed.

 Progress : This dbus property is used to get the software update progress or completion percentage.
-This is unsigned integer Dbus-property which have completed percentage.
+This is integer type Dbus-property which have completed percentage.

-Custom flash tool needs to updated to monitor the progress of Completion continuously.
-This progress of Completion is calculated based on the total and completed image size.
-This Value is updated in the service "xyz.openbmc_project.oem_firmware_update" with new property.
-ItemUpdater can read this progress of completion from this Dbus-interface.

-So, custom tool keep on updating the progress in this dbus properties.

-ItemUpdater will read this CompletedStatus and Progress D-bus properties from "xyz.openbmc_project.oem_firmware_update" service.
+Software update progress can be calculated using systemd service states like active, running, done, etc,.
+The custom flash tool can be invoked by systemd service and based on these service states the completion percentage will be updated in the progress dbus property.

+This ActivationProgress interface is enabled only when the activation of the image starts.
+This ActivationProgress is disabled only when the activation of the image is done.

 ```
- xyz.openbmc_project.Software.CompletionStatus interface -  -     -
+ xyz.openbmc_project.Software.ActivationProgress interface -  -     -
  .Progress                           property  d  50    emits-change writable
- .CompletedStatus                    property  b  false emits-change writable
- .Status                             property  s  Aborted emits-change writable

 ```

-Status : This string type dbus property is used to get the abort or Inprogress status.
-Custom flash tool can be updated with setting timeout option for every chunk of data sent via Ipmb command.
-If update is not happening till that timeout period then we set the status as Aborted.

-If the service is not exist for some timeout, it might go to abort status. if status is aborted, dbus-proeprties can be updated with Abort status.
-Itemupdater can remove the images if status is aborted.

-If any errors or update fails in the middle, that status can be updated in the dbus-properties and based on this ItemUpdater can get the error status from dbus-properties.
+If any errors or update fails in the middle of the custom flash tool, that systemd service which invokes the flash tool status can be updated with failed or inactive.
+Based on these systemd service states, ItemUpdater can get the error status.

-The Inprogress status can avoid the two image updates on same device.
-ItemUpdater can activate the images only if that is not in the Inprogress state.
+Based on the completed progress percentage, two image updates on same device can be avoided.
+ItemUpdater can activate the images only if that completed progress is 0 or 100.

 ### Image Cleaning for multi-host machines
 In the existing system, the image will be deleted after the successful